 What can universities do to adapt to meet the needs of today’s students?
 They need to issue digital credentials.
 A diploma is great, but verified proof of learning specific skills is better.
 Students want to know that if they do accumulate student debt, that they have the actual skills needed to get a job after graduation to pay those loans back.
 Digital credentials can be issued at a university regardless of the field of study.
 From humanities to biopharmaceuticals, there are skills that can be proven at the university level that will translate to real-world skills.

-If you’re interested in learning more about how your institution can make the shift towards 21st-century demands through digital credentials, join us for our upcoming webinar on February 25 where we’ll cover how to get buy-in from decision-makers to implement a credentialing program.
+If you’re interested in learning more about how your institution can make the shift towards 21st-century demands through digital credentials, view our webinar where we cover how to get buy-in from decision-makers to implement a credentialing program.